jason-scot/portfolio-assistant/README.md

 ## Create Azure OpenAI Service
 Create an Azure OpenAI service instance.
 Note that Azure OpenAI availability varies by region - check the [Azure OpenAI Service regions page](https://docs.microsoft.com/en-us/azure/cognitive-services/openai/concepts/regions) for current availability.
 Also note that Quarkus LangChain4j which is used by this project has hard-coded requirements (limits) for which ChatGPT API versions it can tolerate, so make sure you are using a compatible API/ChatGPT version.
 This project uses ChatGPT-4 @ turbo-2024-04-09 with API version 2023-05-15.

+**Important**: This guide uses the regional endpoint format (`https://<region>.api.cognitive.microsoft.com`) which is the current Azure standard, not the legacy custom subdomain format.

 ```bash
 # Create the Azure OpenAI service
 az cognitiveservices account create \